 In the initial study, we packed a column with purified type I collagen from bovine tendon and then determined the elution volume of different test molecules from this collagen column.
-The results of this experiment show that molecules that range in size from the 95 dalton phosphate to the 5,700 dalton bone Gla protein elute at an ~ 80 ml volume that is identical to the liquid volume in the column bed.
+The results of this experiment show that molecules that range in size from the 95-dalton phosphate to the 5,700-dalton bone Gla protein elute at an \sim 80-ml volume that is identical to the liquid volume in the column bed.
 As they pass through the column, each of these molecules is therefore able to access all of the water in the column bed.
 In contrast, molecules the size of fetuin (48,000 daltons) and albumin (66,000 daltons) both elute at 51 ml, which is 29 ml less than the elution volume of the small molecule group.
-The simplest explanation for these observations is that the type I collagen in the column contains 29 ml of water that is accessible to BGP. glucose, and phosphate, and inaccessible to fetuin and albumin.
+The simplest explanation for these observations is that the type I collagen in the column contains 29 ml of water that is accessible to BGP, glucose, and phosphate and is inaccessible to fetuin and albumin.

-Where in the ~80 ml volume of water in the collagen column is the 29 ml water that is freely accessible to small molecules but not to large?
-Two observations indicate that this 29 ml volume lies within the collagen fibril: 1.
-A comparable, 29.7 ml volume of water was calculated to lie in the 14g of collagen fibers in the column bed (see Table 1).
-2. Collagen fibers consist of densely packed collagen fibrils (5,6), and it has been demonstrated that most or all of the water in collagen fibers lies within the individual collagen fibrils ((22) and references therein).
+Where in the \sim 80-ml volume of water in the collagen column is the 29 ml of water that is freely accessible to small molecules but not to large?
+Two observations indicate that this 29-ml volume lies within the collagen fibril.
+1) A comparable 29.7-ml volume of water was calculated to lie in the 14 g of collagen fibers in the column bed (see Table 1).
+2) Collagen fibers consist of densely packed collagen fibrils (5, 6), and it has been demonstrated that most or all of the water in collagen fibers lies within the individual collagen fibrils (see Ref.
+22 and references therein).

-Why do small molecules such as phosphate, glucose, and the 5,700 dalton BGP elute at the 80 ml volume of total liquid in the column, in spite of the fact that 29 ml of this water lies within the collagen fibrils?
-Each of these molecules must be able to attain the same concentration in the water that lies inside the collagen fibrils of the packed column (~29 ml, Figure 1) as it does in the water that lies outside of the fibrils (~ 50 ml, Figure 1); each molecule therefore elutes at the same volume it would from a 80 ml column of water with no collagen.
-This result is surprising, as it indicates that the collagen molecules in the fibril have no influence on the ability of small molecules in the buffer to attain the same concentration in the entire aqueous volume that lies within the collagen fibril.
-This result is even more surprising when one considers that these small molecules must attain this equivalent concentration in the < 10 millisecond interval in which a given concentration of solute is in contact with the fibril (see Footnote 2).
+Why do small molecules such as phosphate, glucose, and the 5,700-dalton BGP elute at the 80-ml volume of total liquid in the column, despite the fact that 29 ml of this water lies within the collagen fibrils?
+Each of these molecules must be able to attain the same concentration in the water that lies inside the collagen fibrils of the packed column (\sim 29 ml; Fig. 1) as it does in the water that lies outside of the fibrils (\sim 50 ml; Fig. 1); each molecule therefore elutes at the same volume it would from an 80-ml column of water with no collagen.
+This result is surprising, as it indicates that the collagen molecules in the buffer to attain the same concentration in the entire aqueous volume